SSH login process for CLI

 ## User Experience Overview

-* Authorized UI users can initiate SSH access using their personal SSH CLI credentials in **My Profile**.
+* Authorized UI users can initiate SSH access using their personal SSH CLI credentials in **My Settings**.

 * This replaces the previous model where only the shared `vectra` user was supported.